 The code words had to be understood by people of 31 nationalities and heard not only in isolation but in the context of a message.

 The word Football was most easily understood as an isolated word.

 However, Foxtrot became the official code for the letter F. Because it had better results when used in an extended message.

 Some other rejected code words include Nectar, which was replaced by November.

 Similarly, Extra, which was substituted with X-ray after complaints that the original words were too hard to understand in poor radio conditions.

 Code words have changed over the years, with experience fuelling improved word choices for maximum intelligibility.

-It’s not hard to find chances to use a phonetic alphabet in your daily life.
-If you have kids, teach them phonics (how to recognize letter sounds) by using the NATO spelling alphabet, or better yet, help them make up their own code words!
-Websites like SpellQuiz.com can help you and your kids practice spelling skills by developing your awareness of phonics and the sounds associated with the letters of the alphabet.
+Its not hard to find chances to use a phonetic alphabet in your daily life.
+If you have kids, teach them phonics (how to recognize letter sounds) by using the NATO phonetic alphabet, or better yet, help them make up their own code words!

 The next time you have to spell your name, or any other word for that matter, why not try using a few code words to get your message across clearly, as well as adding some fun into spelling?